-Shell commands for file system operations are implemented as user-level programs such as mkdir, ln, rm, etc. This design allows anyone to extend the shell with new user commands by just adding a new user-level program.
+Unix provides file utilities callable from the shell as user-level programs, for example mkdir, ln, and rm.
+This design allows anyone to extend the command-line interface by adding new user-level programs.
 In hindsight this plan seems obvious, but other systems designed at the time of Unix often built such commands into the shell (and built the shell into the kernel).